 If the balance is not resolved by the due date, a financial hold will be placed on the account.
-This financial hold will prevent students from registering for classes; changing their course schedule; participating in the housing lottery, senior week activities or the graduation ceremony; and obtaining diplomas and/or transcripts.
+This financial hold will prevent students from registering for classes, changing their course schedule, participating in the housing lottery, senior week activities, the graduation ceremony and from obtaining diplomas and/or transcripts.
 If applicable, the student may also be required to move out of housing.

-Also, accounts with unresolved balances are subject to late payment fees of \$100 each.
+Also, accounts with unresolved balances are subject to late payment fees of \$100.00 each.

-If a balance remains unpaid, the account will be assigned to the Bentley University Collection Department.
+If a balance remains unpaid the account will be assigned to the Bentley University Collection Department.
 If an acceptable payment arrangement cannot be reached, the account will be assigned to a collection agency.
-There are several consequences that accompany such an action, including:
+There are several consequences that accompany that action:

 - The account will be reported in a default/collection agency status to the credit bureau.
-This may prevent the student from obtaining credit in the future. - The student will be assessed collection fees between 25 percent and 50 percent and possible legal fees in addition to the outstanding balance owed to Bentley. - Any future classes that the student plans on taking at Bentley must be prepaid (in full) via certified funds.
+This may prevent the student from obtaining credit in the future. - The student will be assessed collection fees between 25% and 50% and possible legal fees in addition to the outstanding balance owed to Bentley University. - Any future classes that the student plans on taking at Bentley University must be prepaid (in full) via certified funds.